Steady Gradient Ricci Solitons with $O(p)\times O(q)$ Symmetry: Constructing the Steady solitons

 \section{Constructing the Steady solitons}

-Recall that any metric cone whose link is a sphere $(\Sp^{n-1},h)$ with $\Rm(h) \geq 1$ can be uniquely resolved by an expander with non-negative curvature operator.
-The following lemma, originally due to Lai in the case of $O(1) \times O(n-1)-$symmetry \cite[Lemma 2.3]{Lai24}, shows that along a sequence of expanders whose links have collapsing volume, we can extract a steady soliton.
+Recall that any metric cone whose link is a sphere $(\Sp^{n-1},h)$ with $\Rm(h) \geq 1$ can be uniquely resolved by a non-negatively curved expander modulo rescaling.
+The following lemma, originally due to Lai in the case of $O(1) \times O(n-1)$ symmetry \cite[Lemma 2.3]{Lai24}, shows that along a sequence of expanders whose links have collapsing volume, we can extract a steady soliton.